kanehekili/VideoCut/README.md

 :boom: hevc codecs can be reencoded into an mp4 container but not remuxed - neither remux nor ffmpeg work can "copy" that codec.

+:boom: Image subtitles (PGS) are copied as-is.
+A PGS subtitle stays visible until its "clear" event arrives as a separate packet - if a cut ends while a subtitle is displayed, that clear event is cut off and the subtitle lingers into the next scene until the next subtitle appears. (ffmpeg stream copy behaves the same way.)

 ### Virtualenv or conda
 The fast remux binary doesn't run in a virtual environment, since the ffmpeg libraries used are not available.
 The ffmpeg blob could be used, if it would be on the /usr/bin path on the host system.
 Cross OS binary calls tend be a lot slower that in the native environment - so this software is limited to Linux (native or virtualized)

 ### Subtitles
-Finalized in Version 1.3.0, improved in Version 2.0.0.
+Finalized in Version 1.3.0, improved in Version 2.0.0 and 3.2.0.
 Not all containers (e.g. mp4) accept subtitles.
 A AVCH (h264 TS) Stream with DVB_SUB codec cannot be converted into mp4, so your miles may vary if you change the output container (defined by the file extension)

+Since version 3.2.0 the exact cut (reencode) keeps image subtitles (PGS): VC1 sources are reencoded into a mkv container instead of mp4.
+The subtitle tracks are selected by the languages defined in the "language" dialog (one track per language, the first matching track wins).
+The first subtitle track in the target is flagged as "default".

 For DVB transport stream you should keep the ".m2t" ending, mkv containers shouldn't be changed either.
 See [here](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats) for a overview of containers.